 Prayer is a mystery.

-These four verbs challenge my desire for a formula and simultaneously expose my heart’s weakness.
-First is waiting?
-Um, not such an easy assignment for impatient me in this hyper fast world.
+1. Waiting.
+Um, not such an easy assignment for impatient me in this hyper-fast world.
 Whining comes much more natural for me.

-Working?
-I’m a task oriented, worker bee, so at first glance I think, yeah, I got this one.
+3. Working.
+I’m a task-oriented worker bee, so at first glance I think, Yeah, I got this one.
 But what kind of work does faith require?
 Orchestrating circumstances so “God can come through?”
 That’s wrangling purest definition.
 A fine line, often so thin I cannot see it, separates working with faith that is linked with God’s purposes and a faithless work that is linked to my control.

 So like a child I will ask for these four W’s of faith.
 I am incapable of this kind of faith on my own.
 Only the King of Kings can grant what He knows I need.
 Will you, with me, ask for the kind of faith that waits, watches, works and wrestles?